SVG Animations

 replace(Animation will override the underlying value of the attribute and other lower priority animations).

-The default value for additive is replace.
+The default value for additive is replace. - accumulate

 Controls whether or not the animation is cumulative.